-Please note that images 6 and 6a are shown reduced in size considerably.
+Please note that image -5 is shown reduced in size considerably.

-It should also be noted there are a number of other ways to achieve this same "floating" appearance.
+There are a number of other ways to achieve this same "floating" appearance.
 It can be accomplished by the use of a light table/softbox underneath the tosogu, sticks with museum wax or fun tack to hold the tosogu above the background, hanging the tosogu vertically and taking its picture against a background, etc. All of these methods have strengths and weaknesses that it is beyond the scope of this paper to discuss.